-X. Cosmogenic muon-induced neutrons in liquid scintillator
+X. Muon-induced neutrons in liquid scintillator

-The cosmogenic muon-induced neutron yield has been measured at various depths at underground sites over the last 60 years.
-Early experiments were carried out in collaboration with the Laboratory of Electron Methods for Neutrino Detection, Institute for Nuclear Research, Moscow.
-The experimental results were preceded by the theoretical work of G. T. Zatsepin and O. G. Ryazhskaya in 1965 [1] predicting the muon-induced neutron yield to be a function of mean muon energy and to follow a simple power law with the normalization obtained from fits to experimental data.
-The interest in muon-induced backgrounds and the neutron yield was motivated by the implementation of the first atmospheric and solar neutrino experiments [2].
+The muon-induced neutron yield has been measured at various depths at underground sites over the last 60 years.
+Early experiments were carried out in Russia (USSR) and the experimental results were preceded by the theoretical work of G. T. Zatsepin and O. G. Ryazhskaya in 1965 [1] (who also led the measurements).
+Their calculations predicted the muon-induced neutron yield to be a function of mean muon energy and to follow a simple power law with the normalization obtained from fits to experimental data.
+The interest in muon-induced backgrounds and the neutron yield at that time was motivated by the first atmospheric and solar neutrino experiments [2].

-All available experimental data for the neutron yield has been measured in liquid scintillator even if information for other materials was extracted.
-The experimental data is presented as a function of mean muon energy in Figure X together with the early prediction derived from [1] given by the thin black line for both linear (left) and double logarithmic (right) scale.
+Early experimental data for the neutron yield has been reported for liquid scintillator although the experimental groups have not proven that the observed neutrons had been produced mainly in the scintillator.
+The experimental data are shown as a function of mean muon energy in Figure X together with the early prediction derived from [1] given by the thin black line for both linear (left) and double logarithmic (right) scale.
 As pointed out in section ??, the older experimental results which are shown by the solid black symbols require careful interpretation.
-No detailed MC simulations were available to aid the data analysis at the time.
-This is particularly important since the data was obtained either with relatively small and unshielded detectors and/or with large detectors of mixed target materials.
+No detailed MC simulations were available to aid the data analysis at the time and to convert the measured rate of captured neutrons into the neutron production rate in a specific material (scintillator).
+This is particularly important since the data was obtained either with relatively small detectors and/or with large detectors of mixed target materials.
 The lack of proper simulation tools also impacts the quoted mean muon energies.
-However, the unmodified and originally reported values for mean muon energy and neutron yield are shown in Figure X.
+The unmodified and originally reported values for mean muon energy and neutron yield are shown in Figure X.

 Figure X: Muon-induced cosmogenic neutron yield.
 The old experimental data are given by the solid black symbols.
 Sorted by increasing mean muon energy (in GeV) they are: Boehm et al (16.5) [3], Bezrukov et al (16.7, 86) [4], Enikeev et al (125) [5], Aglietta et al (270) [6] and Aglietta et al (385) [7].
 The new results from KamLAND [8] (solid blue symbol), LVD [9] (solid green symbol) and Borexino [10] (solid red symbol) are also shown.
-The experimental values are compared to predictions for the neutron yield derived by G. T. Zatsepin and O. G. Ryazhskaya 1965 (thin black line), Wang et al 2001 (thick blue line), Mei & Hime 2006 (thick red line), Geant4 4.9.5p01 (thin green line) and FLUKA 2011.2.17 (thin purple line).
+The experimental values are compared to predictions for the neutron yield derived by G. T. Zatsepin and O. G. Ryazhskaya 1965 [1] (thin black line normalized to the experimental data known at that time), Wang et al 2001 [11] (thick blue line), Mei & Hime 2006 [12] (thick red line), Geant4 4.9.5p01 (thin green line) and FLUKA 2011.2.17 [13] (thin purple line).

 Further, three modern results obtained at the Kamioka mine by the KamLAND experiment (blue symbol) and at LNGS by the LVD (green symbol) and Borexino (red symbol) experiments are also available.
 These new results are based on large detectors and the data analysis is supported by detailed MC simulations.
 In particular, the exceptional efficiency to record more than 80% of all cosmogenic neutron captures in coincidence with muon events in a large, ultra pure and homogeneous detection volume greatly reduce systematic uncertainties for the Borexino result.